NathanRHD/makebook-js/README.md

 # makebook-js

-A utility for taking a normal pdf and impressing multiple pages onto single pages for printing, folding, and binding as a booklet or book.
+A utility for taking a normal pdf and imposing multiple pages onto single pages for printing, folding, and binding as a booklet or book.

 Based on the ['makebook' shell script](https://github.com/dgoodmaniii/makebook) by Donald P. Goodman III.